The 10 Commandments of Sustainable Tourism

 Travelling by bike is itself a form of sustainable tourism.
 It’s a type known as “slow tourism.”
 However, more broadly, responsible tourism isn’t all that complicated!
 You can be a good citizen of the world by following these 10 Commandments of Sustainable Tourism.

-1 - Thou shalt care for the nature around you 🌿
+1 - You will respect the surrounding nature 🌿

 Pay attention to the nature around you and enjoy it while respecting it!
 Flowers, plants, insects, birds, trees, and more: nature offers us everything it has and anyone can take advantage of it.
 That means we have to respect it, no matter what.